Industrial Drum Manufacturers & Suppliers

 Another way to categorize industrial drums is by their storing capacity.

 The most common sized industrial drum, 55 gallon drums have a nominal capacity of 55 gallons, or 200 liters.
 These drums are multiple purpose industrial containers used for diverse storage.
-They are only sized drums that hold the exact standard amount for international trade.
+They are the only sized drums that hold the exact standard amount for international trade.
 So, if you plan on sending your goods overseas, you should definitely choose a 55 gallon drum.

 Manufacturers make 55 gallon drums in all drum material types.
 Fifty-five gallon steel drums are among the most common.
 They are dependable and sustainable because they can be reused when their contents are poured out.
 They are good for transporting liquid only products especially chemical hazardous products.